 There are no plans to change anything about The Whaling Station at this time, according to sources close to the deal.

-Monterey County Weekly also quoted Pisto as saying "I love the food industry," Pisto says, "and I love the restaurant industry.
+Mark Anderson of Monterey County Weekly also quoted Pisto as saying "I love the food industry," Pisto says, "and I love the restaurant industry.
 But it's tough.
 And I just want to pursue my passion."

 About Whaling Station Steakhouse

 John Pisto opened The Whaling Station in 1971 in a run down building above Cannery Row.
 He introduced innovative restaurant concepts to a dining public already seduced by the groundbreaking Sardine Factory down the street.